f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.rst

 Policies
 ~~~~~~~~

-``Policies`` are a set of resuable rules that pick the best processing
+``Policies`` are a set of reusable rules that pick the best processing
 profile for a given request.
-These are evaulated at runtime and
+These are evaluated at runtime and
 dynamically apply a processing profile for each request that is received
 by F5 AIGW.